 Helping young people in crisis for 30 years

-Sir David Martin Foundation has been helping young people in crisis for 30 years.
-As the primary funder of Mission Australia’s Triple Care Farm, a best practice, holistic treatment centre for young people affected by drug and alcohol issues, we help provide a safe place for young people to recover.
+As the primary funder of Mission Australia’s Triple Care Farm, a best practice, holistic treatment centre for young people affected by drug and alcohol issues, Sir David Martin Foundation helps to provide a safe place for young people to recover.
 Over 3,000 young people’s lives have been saved, with 200 students each year now supported through the program’s Rehabilitation, Withdrawal and Aftercare components.

 A lack of adequate rural and regional treatment options was a key finding of the research.